aws-samples/aws-security-hub-workshop/docs/03-remediation-and-response.md

 # Module 3: Remediation and Response CIS Benchmark and Custom Action

+After Security Hub has detected configuration that needs attention, the next step is take action and resolve the finding.
 In the first half of this module, you will connect a Security Hub custom action to a provided Lambda function.
 This function isolates an EC2 instance from the VPC network when invoked.
-In the second half, you will deploy the auto remediation and response actions.
+In the second half, you will deploy the auto remediation and response actions for the CIS AWS Foundations standard.

 **Agenda**